criiscz/zombieland-backup/RealtimeBackend/README.md

 # Zombieland Game

 ## Start DragonflyDB + Rust Server in One Command!
-Just execute the `start.lua`script in your terminal like this.
+Dependencies:
+  - Docker
+  - Docker Compose
+Just execute docker compose, which will run the `docker-compose.yml` file, this will start all the containers of the project at the same time.

 ```
-lua start.lua
+docker-compose up
 ```
+And nothing more, visit your `localhost:3000` to enter the game

 ## Getting started
 The first thing you need to have is a Docker installation for run the tow containers of the project (DragonflyDB and Rust backend)